 Sodium is a chemical element with atomic number 11 and symbol Na (derived from Latin natrium).
 It is a delicate, silvery-white metal that is extremely reactive.
-Sodium is an alkali metal because it is in group 1 of the periodic table.
+Sodium is a member of group 1 of the periodic table. is an alkali metal.
 23Na is the only stable isotope.
 Since the free metal is not found in nature, it must be synthesized from compounds.
 Sodium, the sixth most common element in the earth's crust, can be found in a variety of minerals such as feldspar, sodalite, and halite (NaCl).
 Many sodium compounds are highly soluble in water, as the action of water has filtered sodium ions from Earth's minerals through the ages.
 As a result, sodium and chlorine are the most common dissolved elements by weight in the oceans.

 How Sodium Was Discovered?